SyntheticDynamics/CoexistenceHoles.jl/docs/src/index.md

 ```
 ## Quick Example

-## Citing CoexistHypergraph
+## Citing
-If you use CoexistHypergraph for academic research, please use the following paper for citation purposes.
+If you use CoexistHypergraph for academic research, please cite the following paper.

 Paper Citation